Therapy Dog Classes

 Tel: (973) 252-9800

 Therapy Dogs International, Inc. © 2006

 Therapy Dogs International, Inc. (TDI) was founded in 1976 by Elaine Smith, formerly of Hillside, NJ, now a resident of California.
 A registered nurse working in England, Smith observed the benefits of pets interacting with patients.
 She noticed how the patients reacted to the daily visits of the chaplain and his companion, a Golden Retriever.
 Upon returning to the United States, Smith was determined to bring the concept of pet therapy to health care facilities.

-Elaine Smith with Phila CDX (German Shepherd Dog), Ursula Kempe with Sam UDT, SCHIII FH (German Shepherd Dog) and Tippy UD (German Shepherd Dog), Maeleine Loos with OTCH Jodi (Collie), Ronn Loos (deceased) with Holli UDTX (German Shepherd Dog) and John Miktus (deceased) with Ebony UDTX (German Shepherd Dog) were the first group to visit institutions and helped put into action Elaine Smith’s dream.
+Elaine Smith with Phila CDX (German Shepherd Dog), Ursula Kempe with Sam UDT, SCHIII FH (German Shepherd Dog) and Tippy UD (German Shepherd Dog), Madeleine Loos with OTCH Jodi (Collie), Ronn Loos (deceased) with Holli UDTX (German Shepherd Dog) and John Makutus (deceased) with Ebony UDTX (German Shepherd Dog) were the first group to visit institutions and helped put into action Elaine Smith’s dream.
 Of those living, all are still active Associate Members with TDI.